-For the purposes of this research project, we define college fluency as the knowledge and corresponding set of abilities that enable students and staff to effectively locate and use relevant college services, programs, and resources, which can help students to successfully engage with and self-advocate within the culture and bureaucracy of higher education institutions in order to achieve their goals.
+For the purposes of this research project, we define college fluency as the knowledge and set of abilities that enable students and staff to effectively locate and use relevant college services, programs, and resources, ensuring that students can successfully engage with and self-advocate within the culture and bureaucracy of higher education institutions in order to achieve their goals.

 Our research complements that of Dr. Africa Hands, who defines the related term college literacy as “the possession of knowledge that assists one in making informed decisions to navigate higher education systems,” in her IMLS-funded research study Public Library Support of College Literacy in Appalachia.